bohendo/blog-content/health/ldl.md

 Friendly reminder: [I am not a doctor](/about#i-am-not-a-doctor)

 This post aims to describe the basics of lipid biochemistry in a way that is simple & intuitive.
-Once we get a basic understanding of the building blocks, we will take a closer look at how lipids & heart disease interact and why the rumors of LDL-villainy might be exaggerated.
+Once we get a basic understanding of the building blocks, we will take a closer look at how lipids & heart disease interact and then I'll propose new villains for us to fear instead of LDL.

 ## Lipid Profiles 101